 What is the difference between bespoke and made-to-measure?

 Essentially, one is factory made and the other uses techniques honed over 200 plus years.
 As we’ve seen, in our previous section, a cutter will take a customer’s measurements and create a paper pattern using those measures.
 The resulting pattern is as unique as the customer including any particular characteristics like square or round shoulders, prominent chest etc. Made-to-measure, on the other hand, uses patterns based on a standard sizing model where chest sizes fall into the following categories:

 A 37-38 chest is considered to be Small; 39-40 chest is Medium, and a 41-42 is a Large.

 OK, so similar to buying a ready-to-wear garment like a sweater or overcoat?

 Yes, although made-to-measure is able to go a few steps further by enabling the customer to choose cloths, linings and buttons.
 Also, minor alterations are available on length of sleeves, trousers etc. along with taking in at the sides on jackets.

 Made-to-measure is a perfectly good product and there are a lot of reputable companies* out there making great suits.
 However, unfortunately this process can at best, be misinterpreted as bespoke; or at worst, marketed in such a way to give the impression one is receiving a bespoke suit.

-It really depends on the customer; an existing customer who has not changed shape would get a fitting, a new customer could get two – possibly more in exceptional circumstances – but each customer’s journey to a bespoke suit is as unique as they are.
+It really depends on the customer; an existing customer who has not changed shape would receive one fitting, a new customer could get two – possibly more in exceptional circumstances.
+Each customer’s journey is as unique as they are.
 With made-to-measure you just do not get this level of attention although some of the high end made-to-measure services do offer a fitting.